We take a look into digital banks - the different types, what they can offer to consumers, the advantages they bring and their overall safety

 The main difference between challenger banks and neobanks is that neobanks do not hold a banking license but instead rely on a partner bank.
 This means that they're unable to offer some banking services.

 Neobanks are completely digital banks that have no physical presence.
-They reach out to customers via mobile apps and web platforms and often offer more user-friendly interfaces and fee-free services.
+They reach out to customers via mobile banking apps and online platforms and often offer more user-friendly interfaces and fee-free digital services.
 Neobanks also tend to focus on a specific customer area such as SMEs.

 A global report on neobanks from Business Insider Intelligence estimates that there were 39 million neobank users as of the end of 2019.

-There are many advantages of digital banking with neo- and challenger banks alike.
-The online banking industry is so diverse and fluid that new benefits and services seem to be emerging all the time.
+There are many advantages of modern digital banking solutions with neo- and challenger banks alike.
+The online banking industry is so diverse and fluid that new benefits and digital banking services seem to be emerging all the time.

-There are some people out there who are still suspicious of the safety of digital banking, lamenting the loss of physical bank branches and questioning the digitization of such important financial services.
+There are some people out there who are still suspicious of the safety of digital-only banks, lamenting the loss of physical bank branches and questioning the digitization of such important financial services.

 However, the reality could not be more different.
 Digital banks have always made security one of their main priorities and as such, have adopted much more innovative and technologically secure protocols than many traditional banks.